jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 I also use them to test how the program_ behaves, for example when it is given inputs.

-Assertions_ can help catch things that break passing tests when I add new lines of code.
+Assertions_ can help catch things that make tests that were passing before to start failing when I add new lines of code.
 They also help me answer 2 questions

 * what is the same?
 * what is different?